Aztec duo advances at Pac Coast Doubles

 Men's Tennis took on UC Santa Barbara at the Aztec Tennis Center Saturday Afternoon

-In 2016, San Diego State finished the season third in the conference with a 5-2 showing against conference foes, going 11-14 overall.
-The Aztecs picked up four all-conference honors, as Freddy Gelbrich, who was ranked as high as No. 53 during the year, and Hendrik Jebens each earned their second straight All-Mountain West Singles selections, while Milen Ianakiev and Santiago Cevallos picked up All-Mountain West Doubles accolades.
+In 2016, San Diego State took third in the conference race with a 5-2 mark, finishing with a 11-14 record overall.
+The Aztecs picked up four all-conference honors, as Freddy Gelbrich, who was ranked as high as No. 53 during the year, and Hendrik Jebens each earned their second straight all-Mountain West singles certificates, while Ianakiev and Santiago Cevallos landed on the all-MW doubles team.

 In the 2014 spring season, Carswell guided SDSU to a 12-12 overall record and an appearance in the MW tournament semifinals.
 In addition, junior Thorsten Bertsch was named all-MW in singles play for the third-straight season, while he and senior Hunter Nicholas earned all-conference doubles honors for the second-consecutive year.
 San Diego State also won 12-consecutive regular-season conference matches from 2012-14.